NINETY-SECOND

 Any submission that does not meet these guidelines will NOT be considered for judging and will NOT be selected to screen at the Ninety-Second Film Festival.

-Categories / Awards
+Film / Genre Awards

 Best Picture